rosagithub/spi-tools/README.md

 prefix to wherever you want.
 You may change the C compiler and the compilation flags as well.

-In a cross environment, you can use DEST_DIR make variable to prefix the intall path.
+In a cross environment, you can use DESTDIR make variable to prefix the intall path.
 For example, do:
-  $ make install DEST=$PWD/install
+  $ make install DESTDIR=$PWD/install

 If you wish to cross compile, then just set the cross compiler prefix via